ONE TO NINE by Andrew Hodges

 Notes, links, updates and answers for Chapter Three.

-Page 71: This page explains the confusing over the meaning of 'billion' from its earliest days.
+Page 71: This page explains the confusion surrounding the word 'billion' from its earliest days.
 This BBC report has an example of the frequent confusion of billions with mere millions.
 The Iraq billions, just a drop in the ocean...

 A website on Paper Money Trivia brings out that the largest denomination ever issued as a banknote was for 1020 Pengo, in Hungary, 1946.
 It was worth a few pennies.